ashfurrow/blog/source/blog/2016-02-13-remember-when-sci-fi-was-optimistic.html.markdown

 background_image_source: https://twitter.com/CloudyConway/status/698497319394738176
 ---

+(Note: This article was originally titled "Make Sci-fi Great Again", which was wrong when I wrote it and is wrong now.
+I apologize.
+Nothing about xenophobia is worth imitating, and so [I renamed the post](https://github.com/ashfurrow/blog/commit/80479cbdaae5b7e243b7d972274d20edf11570df).
+The post is otherwise unchanged.)

 When I was growing up, _Star Trek The Next Generation_ was in syndication, _Voyager_ was still new, and when I got home from school I could catch the final twenty minutes of _Stargate: SG-1_.
 I watched a lot of sci-fi TV growing up, and there was a good variety of it to watch.
 There were hopeful what-may-be shows like _TNG_, modern-day romps like _SG-1_, and exposés on humanity's undoing like _The X-Files_.
 I wasn't old enough to watch _The X-Files_ and other darker shows, and as a consequence, sci-fi always had a sort of optimism about it.

 (READMORE)